Unit 3: Advanced Topics & Disease Prevention¶

 Key takeaways:

-- You don't reassure or alarm
+- You don't reassure or alarm, and you don't recommend specific tests.

-- You consistently facilitate the healthcare conversation
+- You don't dismiss their concern, and you consistently facilitate the healthcare conversation.

-Coaching in practice: The fundamentals-first conversation
+Coaching in practice: The fundamentals-first conversation¶

 The scenario: A client feels overwhelmed by all the things they hear "cause cancer" and wonders how they can possibly avoid every risk.